-The collarbone (clavicle) is located between the ribcage (sternum) and the shoulder blade (scapula), and it connects the arm to the body.
+The clavicle is located between the ribcage (sternum) and the shoulder blade (scapula).
+It is the bone that connects the arm to the body.

 The clavicle lies above several important nerves and blood vessels.
-However, these vital structures are rarely injured when the clavicle breaks, even though the bone ends can shift when they are fractured.
+However, these vital structures are rarely injured when a fracture occurs.

-The clavicle is a long bone and most breaks occur in the middle of it.
+Clavicle fractures are fairly common and occur in people of all ages.
+Most fractures occur in the middle portion, or shaft, of the bone.
 Occasionally, the bone will break where it attaches at the ribcage or shoulder blade.

-Clavicle fractures are often caused by a direct blow to the shoulder.
+Clavicle fractures are most often caused by a direct blow to the shoulder.
 This can happen during a fall onto the shoulder or a car collision.
 A fall onto an outstretched arm can also cause a clavicle fracture.
-In babies, these fractures can occur during the passage through the birth canal.
+In a baby, a clavicle fracture can occur during the passage through the birth canal.

-Clavicle fractures can be very painful and may make it hard to move your arm.
-Additional symptoms include:
+A clavicle fracture can be very painful and may make it hard to move your arm.
+Other signs and symptoms of a fracture may include:

 - Inability to lift the arm because of pain